-Units serving classrooms with 3-6 ton shall meet minimum 16 SEER rating.
-SCS prefers and recommends energy efficient two stage compressors.
-VFD compressors are not recommended but will be reviewed and approved on a case-by-case basis for specification inclusion.
+Units serving classrooms with 3-5 ton shall meet minimum 16 SEER rating and energy efficient modulating compressors.
+Any modifications such as 2-speed compressors will be reviewed on a case-by-case basis to be approved for specification inclusion.